 Free for students

 May 5, 2015

-Student poster submissions are due March 31, 2015.
-See the Call for Posters HERE.
+The deadline for student poster submissions has been EXTENDED TO APRIL 15, 2015.
+See the Call for Posters HERE and Poster Specifications HERE.
 Students must be a member of The College's Section on Public Health & Preventive Medicine or be a student at one of the Section's Institutional Membership Organizations.